Convex co-compact hyperbolic manifolds are determined by their pleating lamination: Introduction

 \subsection{Acknowledgements}

-We would like to thank Francesco Bonsante, Cyril Lecuire and Filippo Mazzoli for useful discussions related to this paper.
-The second-named author would like to thank IHES, where part of this work was completed.
+We would like to thank Francesco Bonsante, Cyril Lecuire, Filippo Mazzoli and Roman Prosanov for useful discussions related to this paper.
+The second-named author would like to thank IHES and MPIM Bonn, where part of this work was completed.